Cshon13/Webcam-Detection-Yolov3/README.md

 # A PyTorch implementation of a YOLO v3 Object Detector
+#THIS PROGRAM is mostly a copy of the YOLO v3 Object Detector found at https://github.com/ayooshkathuria/pytorch-yolo-v3
+#The main difference is this object detector has code built to leverage the IP Webcam application for object detection via smartphone.

 [UPDATE] : This repo serves as a driver code for my research.
 I just graduated college, and am very busy looking for research internship / fellowship roles before eventually applying for a masters.
 I won't have the time to look into issues for the time being.
 Thank you.